Swinject/Swinject/Documentation/Assembler.md

 doesn't care where the `FooServiceType` and `BarServiceType` are registered, it just requires them to be registered else where.

-### AssemblyLoadAwareType
+### Load aware
-The `AssemblyLoadAwareType` supports the assembly to be aware when the container has been fully loaded by the `Assembler`.
+The `AssemblyType` allows the assembly to be aware when the container has been fully loaded by the `Assembler`.

 Let's imagine you have an simple Logger class that can be configured with different log handlers: